filago/filago.github.io/README.md

 layout: page
 ---

+(OK, this isn't really "about me" yet.
+I'll get to it at some point!)

 ## Installation

 Just fork this [repository](https://github.com/niklasbuschmann/contrast) and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done.